iotaledger/iota-wiki/docs/participate/contribution-guidelines/developer-documentation.md

 Other IOTA products have an actual name.
 Always capitalize it: "A Hornet node, a Bee software.
 Hornet and Bee."

-Note that there are no determiners (the) when you refer something by its name: "the iota.rs library" as in "the library named iota.rs", but simply "iota.rs".
+Note that there are no determiners (the) when you refer to something by its name: "the iota.rs library" as in "the library named iota.rs", but simply "iota.rs".

 :::tip Good